 PCBONLINE knows exactly how to design the right PCB layout using CAD software.
-Our qualified team of circuit designers takes every minute detail into consideration when designing and manufacturing a PCB.
+Our qualified team of circuit designers considers every minute detail when designing and manufacturing a PCB.
 Since each type of power supply requires a custom-made printed circuit board, our technicians study the working of the power supply before starting the routing and circuit design, so that we deliver the best power supply PCBs to you.

 Power supply PCBs made and assembled by PCBONLINE are the best PCBs that can meet your needs.
 Some reasons why you choose PCBONLILNE are:

 - PCBONLINE has its own PCB factories and facilities to produce power supply PCBs.

 - 100+ in-house R & D engineers and 500+ well-trained technicians are experienced in manufacturing and assembling power supply PCBs.

 - Apart from power supply PCB manufacturing and assembly, we also provide electronic components including power supply modules.

 - We can make not only heavy copper PCBs that are used for high-voltage power supplies, but also PCBs that can be used for 5V, 12V, and 36V power supplies.

 - All our PCBs, PCB assembly, and electronic components are compliant with ISO, RoHS, and IPC standards.

 Along with advanced PCB solutions for mass production as well as retail selling for DIY projects, PCBONLINE also offers power supply modules for various needs such as small power supply modules for remote controllers (5 Volts), and larger ones for cars and other vehicles (12 Volts).
 With our state-of-the-art equipment and machinery, we can provide you with the best-customized power supply PCB at the best price.